Earl Bales Park: North York Ski Centre

 North York Ski Centre (also known as the Earl Bales Ski & Snowboard Centre) is a small alpine skiing hill located in Earl Bales Park, close to the intersection of Bathurst Street and Sheppard Avenue in Toronto.
 It features one quad chair and a rope tow, serving three intermediate slopes and one beginner slope.
 It is now the only alpine skiing centre located within the boundaries of Toronto, after the closure of Centennial Park in 2022.
 The hills are a natural formation from the edge of the Don River.

 In 2011 and 2012, repeated failures of the now-retired double chair brought up talks of closing the centre.
 Instead, the city decided to revitalize the club by adding a quad chair.
 The double chair is still in place but is unused.

 Roads

-The park has one named road, Raoul Wallenberg Road which is named after Raoul Wallenberg.
-The road connects Bathurst Street (Toronto) with the parking lot at the Earl Bales Community Centre.
+The park has one named road, Raoul Wallenberg Road, named after Raoul Wallenberg, which connects Bathurst Street with the parking lot at the Earl Bales Community Centre.
 The park also has one unnamed road connecting Raoul Wallenberg road with the ski hill parking lots as well as many trails running in the forest.